69 centres in 26 countries are now utilising EPHect tools

 The purpose of the Endometriosis Phenome and Biobanking Harmonisation Project (EPHect) is to enable large-scale, cross-centre, epidemiologically robust research into the causes of endometriosis, novel diagnostic methods, and better treatments, through the development of:

 The EPHect collaboration, originally involving 34 academic institutions and three medical/diagnostic companies, is a landmark in endometriosis research worldwide.
 Its global consensus of standardised data collection instruments and sample collection protocols were published in 2014.
+A standard tool for physical examination assessment was added in 2024, and SOPs for experimental models were published in 2025.

 The tools are designed to facilitate the design and interpretation of collaborative studies across the entire endometriosis research field, including studies into its pathogenesis and identification of disease sub-types; biomarker and targeted treatment discovery; and assessment of treatment outcome/effectiveness in clinical trials.
-To date 65 institutions in 24 countries are registered as users of the tools.
+To date 69 institutions in 26 countries are registered as users of the tools.

 This website portal includes up-to-date information on the EPHect tools and SOPs, and provides the opportunity for feedback (much welcomed!) and external submission of new/amended protocols allowing for the application of novel technologies.